You are physically there.

 You can be physically close and mentally available at the same time.

-They’re what let me be on the floor with Shaw, building something together, without my phone stealing moments we won’t get back.
+They are what let me be on the floor with my boy, building something together, without my phone stealing moments we will not get back.

-Your kids won’t remember every email you answered.
+Your children will not remember every email you answered.

-They won’t remember the revenue goals you hit or missed.
+They will not remember every revenue goal you hit or missed.

 But they will remember the times you showed up.